ExploreASL/Documentation/docs/Tutorials-ASL-BIDS.md

 ----
-## Data defacing
+## Data anonymization

-There's also a new option to deface your structural scans.
+There's also a new option to anonymize your data.
 To do this, you can run the third step of the import workflow.
 This is done by setting the third variable of the `ImportModules` to `1`.
 Similar to the previous steps, we pass the `DatasetRoot` directory to **ExploreASL**.

 ```matlab
 [x] = ExploreASL('drive/.../datasetRoot', [0 0 1 0], 0, 0, 1, 1);